How to Pollinate Corn for Plump, Full Ears!

 How Does Corn Get Pollinated?

 To find solutions to this, let’s start by looking at how corn is pollinated.
-Corn is actually a type of grass, and like other grasses, the flowers are wind pollinated.
+Corn is actually a type of grass, and like other grasses, the flowers are wind-pollinated.
 Plants produce separate male and female flowers, with the male flowers, called tassels, sitting right at the top of the plant where they can catch the wind, enabling the pollen to be carried off in the breeze.

 The female flowers are located further down the plant and are what will eventually form your ears of corn.
 The female flowers have protruding silks, whose job is to intercept some of the pollen drifting down from the tassels above.
-Remarkably each silk strand is responsible for producing one kernel of corn.
+Remarkably, each silk strand is responsible for producing one kernel of corn.
 So, every strand must be pollinated if we are to get a fully filled cob.

 Pollination is simply a numbers game.
 Something in the region of two to five million pollen grains are produced by each tassel, which equates to around a thousand pollen grains for every silk – and it only takes one of them to pollinate!
 And yet, despite this, perfect pollination is far from a given.

-Image: Corn cob that misses kernels because of bad pollination.
+Corn cob that misses kernels because of bad pollination.
 Credit: Radovan1/Shutterstock

 Plant in a Block Pattern

 Farmers achieve well-filled cobs because their fields are on a far bigger scale than any garden.
-Rows and rows of corn, swaying and jostling together in the breeze, ensures there’s rarely an issue with pollen distribution.
+Rows and rows of corn, swaying and jostling together in the breeze, ensure there’s rarely an issue with pollen distribution.

-Gardeners don’t have it so easy, but we can begin helping ourselves by at least planting in a block formation, rather than in long rows.
-Around 97% of the silks on a plant are pollinated as a result of pollen produced by other plants, so if we were to plant in a row the opportunity for the silks to intercept pollen of any kind would be dramatically reduced.
+Gardeners don’t have it so easy, but we can begin helping ourselves by at least planting in a block formation rather than in long rows.
+Around 97% of the silks on a plant are pollinated as a result of pollen produced by other plants, so if we were to plant in a row, the opportunity for the silks to intercept pollen of any kind would be dramatically reduced.
 Most gardeners won’t grow more than a modest block of, say, 10 to 50 plants, so achieving a meaningful block is always going to be a challenge, so let’s look at the next step.

-Shake the Stalks to Help Pollen Spread
+Shake the Corn Stalks to Help Pollen Spread

 Corn tassels are at their peak when the anthers dangling down along them are a bright, creamy yellow.
 Drifts of pollen are released every time the anthers are disturbed and we can use this to our advantage.

 If conditions are calm when the pollen is ready, help things along by gently shaking the stalks of the plants.
 This mimics the wind and will release clouds of the pollen to float down to the silks below.
-The silks tend to mature a few days later than the tassels and even silks on the same cob emerge in succession, starting with those lower down and finishing with those at the tip of the cob.
+The silks tend to mature a few days later than the tassels, and even silks on the same cob emerge in succession, starting with those lower down and finishing with those at the tip of the cob.
 So, shake your plants every few days for as long as the tassels are viable to increase the chances of every silk being pollinated.

 Pollen is at its best around mid-morning – once any dew has evaporated but before it gets too warm.
 Pollen becomes less viable above 90F or 32C, so if you regularly get these kinds of temperatures, the relative cool of the morning offers the best chances of finding pollen in its prime.
-If you aren’t around in the mornings then shake your corn in the evening once things have cooled off a bit.
+If you aren’t around in the mornings, then shake your corn in the evening once things have cooled off a bit.

 Hand Pollinate to Guarantee Success